 The fungus loves to grow in your stinky shoes, and especially in between your toes when they are sweaty.
 The good thing is that the fungus is usually treated with topical antifungal lotions and creams; and sometimes requires an oral antifungal in really nasty cases.

 The part that people forget is that they need to decontaminate their shoes and change their socks on a regular basis (sometimes several times a day in hot, humid weather).
 Remind your children to wear flip-flops in locker rooms and on the pool deck.
 And most of all: stop scratching!
 It spreads the fungus and can even infect your toenail and fingernails!

-If you have chronic athlete’s foot fungus and have tried over-the-counter creams without good results, time to visit your favorite podiatrist.
-Many of the fungal infections have grown resistant to the OTC creams and a prescription strength is needed to get rid of the creeping crud!
+If you have chronic athlete’s foot fungus and have tried over-the-counter creams without good results, request an appointment with us!
+Many of the fungal infections have grown resistant to the over-the-counter creams and a prescription strength is needed to get rid of the creeping crud!